+In the soybean variety trials results document, we present data separately by location of the trials and maturity group.
 The selection of a variety based solely on performance at one location is not recommended.
 It is better to select variety based upon performance over a number of locations and years, if possible.
 To compare the performance of each variety across the test locations, relative yield was included in the report.
 Relative yield is the ratio of the yield of a variety at a location to the mean yield of all the varieties at that location expressed in percentage.
 A variety that has a relative yield consistently greater than 100 across all testing locations is considered to have excellent stability.
-Of the MG 3 soybeans, two varieties in the full season test and six varieties in the double crop test had relative yield >100 at all locations in 2021.
-Two early MG 4 varieties in the full season test and seven varieties in the double crop test had relative yield >100 at all locations, while of the late MG 4 varieties, six varieties in the full season test and ten varieties in the double crop test met this standard.
-Finally, of the MG 5 varieties, three varieties each in the full season and double crop tests met this standard.
+Of the MG 3 soybeans, four varieties in the full season test and six varieties in the double crop test had relative yield >100 at all locations, while of the late MG 4 varieties, four varieties in the full season test and 11 varieties in the double crop test met this standard.
+Finally, of the MG 5 varieties, three varieties in the full season and two varieties in the double crop tests met this standard.